ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `plaintext_input_share` is the Leader's `PlaintextInputShare`

 `ping_pong_leader_init` is defined in {{Section 5.7.1 of !VDAF}}.
-This process determines the initial per-report `state`, as well as the initial `outbound` message to the Helper.
-If `state` is of type `Rejected`, then the report is rejected and removed from the candidate set, and no message is sent to the Helper for this report.
+This process determines the initial per-report `state`.
+If `state` is of type `Rejected` ({{Section 5.7 of !VDAF}}, then the report is rejected and removed from the candidate set, and no message is sent to the Helper for this report.

-If `state` is of type `Continued`, then the Leader constructs a `PrepareInit` structure for that report.
+Otherwise, if `state` is of type `Continued` (no other state is reachable at this point), then the state includes an outbound message denoted `state.outbound`.
+The Leader uses it to construct a `PrepareInit` structure for that report.

 ~~~ tls-presentation
 struct {